UPDATE: New PCMCH Resources on RSV Prevention for Infants and High-Risk Children

 - Fact Sheet for Healthcare Providers (English | French)

-This fact sheet is intended for parents and expectant parents to support them in learning more about RSV and what options are available to protect their children against RSV.
+This fact sheet is intended for parents, expectant parents and caregivers to support them in learning more about RSV and what preventive measures are available in Ontario to protect their newborns and young children against RSV.- Now available in several additional languages: Simplified Chinese (简体中文), Traditional Chinese (繁體中文), Arabic (عربى), Italian (Italiano), Punjabi (ਪੰਜਾਬੀ) and Spanish (Español)

 - Fact Sheet for Healthcare Providers (English | French)

-Infants and children with immature or compromised immune systems are often at higher risk of getting severely ill from respiratory viruses.
-In addition, pregnant individuals may face greater risks when contracting respiratory viruses and may be more susceptible to complications that could affect them or their baby.
+Infants and children with immature or compromised immune systems are at higher risk of developing severe illness from respiratory viruses.
+Similarly, pregnant individuals may face greater risks when contracting respiratory viruses and are more susceptible to complications that could affect both their health and the health of their baby.

-During the fall and winter seasons, the threat of respiratory syncytial virus (RSV), COVID-19 and influenza (the flu) are important viruses to prevent and manage effectively, especially in vulnerable populations.
+During the fall and winter months, the risk of respiratory syncytial virus (RSV), COVID-19, and influenza (flu) is a significant concern, particularly for vulnerable populations.

-PCMCH developed resources to support parents, families and healthcare providers for the respiratory illness season (late fall to early spring).
-Below, you will find links to resources from other government agencies and healthcare organizations with reliable, up-to-date information about common respiratory viruses and immunization options available.
+To assist parents, families and healthcare providers in managing the respiratory illness season (late fall to early spring), PCMCH has developed a range of resources.
+Below, you will also find links to helpful resources from other government agencies and healthcare organizations that offer reliable, up-to-date information on common respiratory viruses and available immunization options.

 Respiratory Syncytial Virus (RSV) Resources